pmbechard/pmbechard/README.md

 My name is Peyton Bechard and I am a self-taught developer with about 2 years of experience.
 I'm currently looking to make the transition from CS education to a software developer role.
 Have a look through my repositories and feel free to reach out if you want to discuss anything that you see here.

-- 🔭 I’m currently working on expanding my knowledge of web development.
+- 🔭 I’m currently working on expanding my knowledge of full-stack web development.
 - 🌱 I’m currently learning Javascript, Node.js, and React.
 - 💬 Ask me about my experience teaching CS in China and working as a tour manager in North Korea!
-- 📫 How to reach me: Instagram (@pmbech) or [LinkedIn](https://www.linkedin.com/in/peyton-bechard/)
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/peyton-bechard/) or Instagram (@pmbech)
 - ⚡ Fun fact: I'm also a synthesizer enthusiast and try to make at least one short track every day.